symfony/symfony-docs/reference/constraints/Expression.rst

   the constraint is applied directly to a property);

 You also have access to the ``is_valid()`` function in your expression.
-This function checks that the data passed to function doesn't raise any validation violation.
+This function checks that the data passed to the function doesn't raise any validation violations.

 .. versionadded:: 6.4